RosDelgado/MIL_Noise/README.md

 Requirements: To create the graphs in Simulations.R, the library ggplot is needed Simulations.R uses the algorithms implemented in Algorithms.R

-Author: Rosario Delgado, Universitat Autònoma de Barcelona, 2024
+This repository was developed by Rosario Delgado (Universitat Autònoma de Barcelona, 2024) with the valuable collaboration of Xavier-Andoni Tibau, who contributed to the implementation of the application of the CausalMIL algorithm to obtain the instance-level predictions for the Colon Cancer dataset (Section 4.3).